apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA conducts crucial drop test ahead of Sept.
-24 arrival of OSIRIS-REx asteroid sample**
+**Johannesburg building fire: Death toll rises to 52 in South Africa**

-You can read more about it [here](https://www.space.com/nasa-osiris-rex-asteroid-sample-arrival-drop-test).
+You can read more about it [here](https://www.cnn.com/2023/08/31/africa/johannesburg-fire-south-africa-death-intl-hnk/index.html).

 ## Requirements
 - Python 3.8